 In 2007 DDC implemented a microcosm study to evaluate EBT for use as the Off-Depot plume remedy and an IAI to update the groundwater model for the natural attenuation portion of the remedy.
-DDC submitted the Rev. 0 Dunn Field ROD Amendment and the Rev. 1 Dunn Field Revised Proposed Plan to the BCT for review and comment.
+DDC submitted the Rev. 0 Dunn Field ROD Amendment and the Rev. 1 Dunn Field Revised PP to the BCT for review and comment.

 In 2008, DDC completed initial ET&D of two small areas on Dunn Field as described in the Loess/Groundwater RAWP.
-ET&D will be completed after TSVE RA.
+ET&D was completed after TSVE RA.
 DDC completed construction of the Loess TSVE RA system and began operations.
 DDC completed the microcosm study to evaluate EBT for use as the Off-Depot plume remedy and the IAI.
 Based upon the results of the EBT microcosm study, DDC decided not to propose EBT as an alternative to the ZVI PRB and, instead, proposed AS and SVE.
 DDC submitted and obtained USEPA and TDEC approval of the final 100% Dunn Field Off-Depot Groundwater RD.
 DDC submitted the Rev. 1 Dunn Field ROD Amendment to the BCT for review and comment.
-The Dunn Field Revised Proposed Plan was approved by USEPA and TDEC, and on 27 October 2008, DDC submitted the Rev. 3 Dunn Field Revised Proposed Plan and began the 30-day public comment period.
+The Dunn Field Revised PP was approved by USEPA and TDEC, and on 27 October 2008, DDC submitted the Rev. 3 Dunn Field Revised PP and began the 30-day public comment period.

 In 2009, DLA, USEPA and TDEC signed the Dunn Field ROD Amendment.
 DDC completed operations of the Loess TSVE RA and completed the remaining ET&D activities outlined in the Source Areas RD.
-DDC submitted and obtained USEPA approval of the Source Areas IRACR and obtained USEPA's determination that the Source Areas RA was operating properly and successfully.
+DDC submitted and obtained USEPA approval of the Source Areas IRACR and obtained USEPA's approval of DLA's demonstration that the Source Areas RA was operating properly and successfully.
 DDC began construction of the Off-Depot Groundwater RA.
 The FSVE system on Dunn Field is anticipated to continue operations until 2012.
-The off-depot AS/SVE system is anticipated to continue operations until 2014.